Washington Navy Yard

 - Boards

-Another issue people faced was second-hand exposure, which became a significant concern at many shipyards throughout the United States.
+Another issue people faced was second-hand exposure, which became a significant concern at many industrial sites throughout the United States.

 Since Washington Navy Yard workers rarely used protective gear nor changed clothing before returning home every day, children and spouses were exposed to asbestos by simply doing laundry or hugging their loved ones.